ShAd-x/FastTyping/README.md

 # FastTyping

 # ToDos for the next release (sorted by priority order) :
-    - [ ] Add shortcuts in user settings
-    - [ ] Shortcuts by language
     - [ ] Add a maximum time for each shortcut
-    - [ ] Add a command to open the user settings
-    - [ ] Add a command to disable the extension

 ## Known Issues